Comcast/Infinite-File-Curtailer/README.md

 ## Library usage

 Curtail can also be integrated directly into an application instead of used on the command line.
 Include the file curtail.h and link the application with -lcurtail.
 After successfully calling crtl_init, the program's stdout will be directed to the specified file until crtl_term is called.

+## Logrotate comparision

+Curtail is not intended to be a replacement for logrotate.
+They are fundamentally different.
+Some of the notable differences are below:

+logrotate mitigates runaway files... curtail prevents them.
+logrotate requires sysadmin... curtail does not. logrotate creates multiple files...  curtail only one.